pcmarts/Collab-Room-Telegram-App/docs/database/README.md

 **⚠️ IMPORTANT: As of v1.10.19 (2025-07-13), the legacy `swipes` and `matches` tables have been permanently deleted and replaced with a unified `requests` table.**

+**✅ REFACTORING COMPLETED: As of v1.10.20 (2025-07-13), all swipe-related terminology has been comprehensively refactored to use requests table format throughout the codebase.**

 The application implements a Tinder-like swiping system for collaborations using a unified requests table:

 ```typescript